vpraise00/leisaac/README.md

 ```

 > [!TIP]
-> If you are using 50 series GPU, we recommend to use isaacsim5.0 and isaaclab with `feature/isaacsim_5_0` branch.
+> If you are using 50 series GPU, we recommend to use isaacsim5.0 and isaaclab with `v2.2.0`.
+We have tested it on isaacsim5.0 and it works properly.
+Below are some important dependency versions:
+> - python 3.11
+> - cuda 12.8
+> - torch 2.7.0
+> - isaacsim 5.0
+> - isaaclab 2.2.0

 ### 2. Clone This Repository